jsx-tool/jsx-tool-examples/monorepos/vite-monorepo/README.md

 # Vite Monorepo with JSX Tool

 This example demonstrates how to use JSX Tool in a Vite/React Router monorepo setup with shared packages.
-The Vite plugin makes this incredibly simple - just pass `additionalDirectories` to access multiple packages.
+The Vite plugin makes this really easy: just pass `additionalDirectories` to access multiple packages.

 ## Monorepo Structure